-My personal policy is: “If it didn’t exist as a food source 100 years ago, don’t eat it.”
+My personal goal is: “If it didn’t exist as a food source 100 years ago, don’t eat it.”

 Nourish your body with organic non-GMO Real Food with no added sugars, artificial colors, or preservatives.
 Avoid processed foods.

 Always Read the Label.
 When choosing meal ingredients and prepared meals/Frozen dinners look for labels that actually say: “organic” “non GMO” “no preservatives” “no artificial flavors, colors, or preservatives”

 Avoid Sugars.
 Other words for sugar include: sugar or “table sugar”, cane sugar, cane syrup, dextrose, fructose, glucose, sucrose, corn syrup, high fructose corn syrup, agave nectar, liquid sugar, lactose, molasses, beet sugar, galactose, maltose,